ihmeuw/vivarium_research/docs/source/models/intervention_models/lipid_based_nutrient_supplements/index.rst

 Utilization algorithms
 ++++++++++++++++++++++++

-We will consider two concepts of SQ-LNS services, including:
+We will consider two concepts of SQ-LNS services, including coverage and utilization:

 - **Coverage:** *access* to the intervention (such as living in an area where SQ-LNS products are available and in use).
-This will be determined by coverage scale-up algorithms in
+This will be determined by coverage scale-up algorithms in the concept model document.

+Possible coverage values include:

+- **Uncovered:** Not supplemented by SQ-LNS currently or in the past.
+Simulants aged 6 months to 5 years are eligible for this category.
+- **Covered:** Actively receiving SQ-LNS supplementation.
+Simulants aged 6 months to 2 years are eligible for this category.
+Simulants in this category are subject to the SQ-LNS effects on wasting and stunting.
+- **Received:** No longer actively receiving SQ-LNS supplementation, but did receive SQ-LNS supplementation before the age of 2.
+Simulants aged 2 to 5 years are eligible for this category.
+Simulants in this category are subject to the SQ-LNS effects on stunting, but not wasting.

 - **Utilization:** *use* of the intervention (actually taking the supplements and receiving the effects).
 This will be determined by the utilization algorithms below.